-Which sectors/value chains need to be closely involved in developing solutions? se visit the two-page factsheet on Endocrine Disrupting Chemicals for more information on the c.
+Which sectors/value chains need to be closely involved in developing solutions? use visit the two-page factsheet on Endocrine Disrupting Chemicals for more information on the c.
 If you select "Other", please elaborate your response.

-Agriculture and food production
+Image: A start of the start of Agriculture and food production

-Construction and Building
+Image: A start of the start of Construction and Building

-Electronics
+\checkmark Electronics

 Energy

 Health

 Labour

 Pharmaceuticals

 Public, private or blended finance

 Retail

-Textiles
+Image: A start of the start of Textiles

-Transportation
+Image: A start of the start of Transportation

-Waste
+Image: A start of the start of Waste

 Other: